mrsonne/hubit/README.md

                                          for count, name in zip(counts, names) ]
 ```

-In this model, the car price component is identical to the one used in model 2.
+In this model, the car price component is identical to the one used in model 2 and is omitted here.

 ### Paths
 To tie together the bindings with the the Python code that does the actual work you need to add the path of the Python source code file to the model file.
 For the first car model it could look like this.